BrightSoul/vscode-html-configurable-autocomplete/README.md

 * `${fileName}` is replaced with `MainLayout.html`;
 * `${fileNameWithoutExtension}` is replaced with `MainLayout`.

-Additionally, the following placeholders are also supported if you configured at least one definition provider which is matching code at the current cursor position.
+Additionally, the following placeholders are also supported for glob patterns of completion item provider.
+They need at least one configured definition provider which is matching code at the current cursor position.
 If a definition is found, its file path will be used to replace these placholders.
-Supposed a definition is found at `src/components/shared/LoadingIndicator.js`:
+Supposed a definition is found in `src/components/shared/LoadingIndicator.js`:
 * `${definitionDirName}` is replaced with `shared`;
 * `${definitionDirPath}` is replaced with `src/components/shared/`;
 * `${definitionFilePath}` is replaced with `src/components/shared/LoadingIndicator.js`;